nivwer/javaScript-calculator/README.md

 # Calculator

-Project for FCC using React.
+Project for FCC using ReactJS.

 View: <a href="https://nivwer.github.io/react-javascript-calculator/">https://nivwer.github.io/react-javascript-calculator/</a>